kullrich/orthomap/docs/tutorials/index.rst

 What the tutorial covers
 ------------------------

-- :doc:`run_orthofinder`: This notebook introduces how to run your own OrthoFinder analysis (step 0).
+- :doc:`Run OrthoFinder (step 0)`: This tutorial introduces how to run your own OrthoFinder analysis.
-- :doc:`get_orthomap`: This notebook introduces how to get taxonomic information and how to extract an orthomap (gene age class) from OrthoFinder results (step 1 and step 2).
+- :doc:`Get orthomap from OrthoFinder (step 1 and step 2)`: This tutorial introduces how to get taxonomic information and how to extract an orthomap (gene age class) from OrthoFinder results.
-- :doc:`geneset_overlap`: This notebook introduces how to match gene or transcript IDs between an orthomap and scRNA data (step 3).
+- :doc:`Get geneset overlap (step 3)`: This tutorial introduces how to match gene or transcript IDs between an orthomap and scRNA data.
-- :doc:`add_TEI`: This notebook introduces how to add a transcriptome evolutionary index (short: TEI) to scRNA data (step 4).
+- :doc:`Add TEI to scRNA data (step 4)`: This tutorial introduces how to add a transcriptome evolutionary index (short: TEI) to scRNA data.
-- :doc:`partial_TEI`: This notebook introduces partial TEI and its contribution to the global TEI per cell or cell type (step 5).
+- :doc:`Partial TEI contribution (step 5)`: This tutorial introduces partial TEI and its contribution to the global TEI per cell or cell type.
-- :doc:`relative_expression`: This notebook introduces relative expression per gene age class and its contribution to the global TEI per cell or cell type (step 5).
+- :doc:`Get relative expression (step 5)`: This tutorial introduces relative expression per gene age class and its contribution to the global TEI per cell or cell type.
-- :doc:`plotting`: This notebook introduces some basic concepts of plotting results (step 5).
+- :doc:`Some plotting examples (step 5)`: This tutorial introduces some basic concepts of plotting results.
-- :doc:`nematode_example`: This notebook covers a re-analysis of nematode (Caenorhabditis elegans) scRNA data.
+- :doc:`Nematode example`: This notebook covers a re-analysis of nematode (Caenorhabditis elegans) scRNA data.
-- :doc:`zebrafish_example`: This notebook covers a re-analysis of zebrafish (Danio rerio) scRNA data.
+- :doc:`Zebrafish example`: This notebook covers a re-analysis of zebrafish (Danio rerio) scRNA data.
-- :doc:`frog_example`: This notebook covers a re-analysis of frog (Xenopus tropicalis) scRNA data.
+- :doc:`Frog example`: This notebook covers a re-analysis of frog (Xenopus tropicalis) scRNA data.
-- :doc:`mouse_example`: This notebook covers a re-analysis of mouse (Mus musculus) scRNA data.
+- :doc:`Mouse example`: This notebook covers a re-analysis of mouse (Mus musculus) scRNA data.
-- :doc:`hvulgaris_example`: This notebook covers a re-analysis of hydra (Hydra vulgaris) scRNA data.
+- :doc:`Hydra example`: This notebook covers a re-analysis of hydra (Hydra vulgaris) scRNA data.
+- :doc:`Command line usage`: This tutorial covers which orthomap functions can be run via the command line.
+- :doc:`myTAI alike`: This tutorial covers which orthomap functions correspond to myTAI functions.

 .. note::
    A demo dataset is available for each of the tutorial notebooks above.